LanguageAsCode/.github/README.md

 - Showcase community-built projects that apply our methodologies.
 - Fork our repositories to adapt, improve, and find new applications for our frameworks.

-**Attribution** 'Language is Code' is founded on an absolute commitment to attribution.
+**Attribution** 'Language As Code' is founded on an absolute commitment to attribution.
 The core intellectual property of this channel was developed in a documented three-way collaboration between human researcher Elle and AI partners from Anthropic (Claude) and Google (Gemini).
 This collaborative origin is the ethical bedrock of our project.
 All materials that utilize these frameworks must provide clear and consistent attribution.
 The official citation format is as follows:

 `"Using [Framework Name] methodology (Elle/Claude/Gemini, 2025)"`